Premier Children's Therapy Center

 BEFORE YOUR FIRST VISIT: You will complete ‘new patient forms’ regarding your child’s medical and developmental history, their likes, dislikes, fears, strengths, challenges, allergies, and medications.

 FIRST 1-2 VISITS: In addition, your therapist will also want to get additional information from you directly such as detailed interests (activities, songs, toys, snacks) and past therapy experiences.
-Clinic-based therapy is very play-based, and we want that play to be a fun experience tailored to your child’s interests!
+Clinic-based therapy is very play-based, and we want that play to be a fun experience tailored to your child’s interests and needs.

-If you prefer to talk out of ear shot from your child, let your therapist know so we can arrange an alternative.
+If you prefer to talk out of ear shot from your child or others, simply let your therapist know so we can arrange an alternative.

 ONGOING: Talk to your therapist about your goals for therapy — Although therapists have the training and ability to evaluate children and determine where they are struggling and how we can go about helping with that, it is YOU, the parent, who is the expert when it comes to your child.
-YOU are the one who is raising them and who is seeing the way their struggles affect them day in and day out.
+YOU are the one who is raising them and who sees the way their struggles affect them day in and day out.
 So YOU are the best to provide input to help guide and shape their treatment plan.
-Take some time to think about that before the first visit.

 How do I receive education, session reviews, and recommendations for home?

 Your therapist will provide you with information on your child’s session, progress and home activities.
 It’s critical for parents to carryover suggestions at home to help kids make faster and more meaningful progress in therapy.
 Feel free to bring a notebook, folder or phone to take notes.
 Your therapist may also send an email, text, video, written note, or call.
-Be sure to document your preferences in your intake form.
+Be sure to document your preferences in your intake form or tell your treating therapist your wishes.

 Do you want more or less info?
 Do you want info presented in a different way (say video rather than email) or in a different place (like in a private space)?
 Please let us know and we’d be happy to accommodate you!